 The invitation itself is really a means to an end—getting your guests to attend the graduation event.
 In order to be able to do this, the event needs to be clearly referenced.
 Be specific in naming the event; don’t just say that you are celebrating a graduation.
 Is the invitation to the actual commencement ceremony, a family party, a semi-formal dinner at a local restaurant, or to something else entirely?
 Briefly explain what the event will entail, and include a telephone number where guests can reach you should they have any questions.

-Graduation Invitation Templates
+Sample Graduation Invitation Templates

 Of course, your graduation invitation wording is going to be unique to your own circumstances, but if you follow our guidelines, you’ll be able to create something that retains that uniqueness, while also providing a clear and engaging call-to-action for you invitees.
 Here are a couple of examples of what your graduation invitation might say: